Key details

 Dr Agnese Venskus

-Agnese has been a Lecturer in Psychology at the University of Greenwich since October 2021.
+Agnese is a Senior Lecturer in Psychology at the University of Greenwich.
 Her research lies within the area of cognitive neuropsychology and forensic psychology.
 Her current research is focusing on exploring links between temporal sensitivity, sense of agency, alpha and theta oscillations, as well as techniques that can modify the above processes.
 Populations of interest are psychics and individuals with schizophrenia.
 Her teaching expertise lies in research methods, statistics, investigative/forensic psychology and abnormal psychology.

 Posts held previously: